The Severed Sun set for world premiere at Fantastic Fest

 The Severed Sun film still walk

-Trainee script supervisor Bridget Bowers (Television & Film Production BA(Hons) was thrown into the deep end on the shoot: “Whilst working on The Severed Sun, I got the opportunity to step onto a real-world industry set to see the process of a feature film shoot from the beginning to the end.
+Trainee script supervisor Bridget Bowers (Television & Film Production BA) was thrown into the deep end on the shoot: “Whilst working on The Severed Sun, I got the opportunity to step onto a real-world industry set to see the process of a feature film shoot from the beginning to the end.
 As terrified as I was to be in charge of continuity with long time industry professionals, it was the most exciting opportunity I have had for my career.
 Not only did I become friends with industry experts, but I got to establish myself as a professional script supervisor.
 After shooting The Severed Sun, I used what I learnt from my director Dean Puckett, to write and direct my own short film that evolved into a production company I founded which hosts workshops with other women, teaching them how to script supervise and helping them find new jobs in the industry.
 The Severed Sun was the most enjoyable, energetic set I could have started on and because of the opportunity, I got a foot in the door.”

 One aspect of this collaboration is the film’s official trailer, which was edited by Film BA student Justine Robertson – still honing her craft, she was given the key responsibility of shaping the first public glimpse of The Severed Sun.